geekodour/mogoz/content/posts/20230421154510-chomsky_hierarchy.md

 ## Grammars to Alphabet {#grammars-to-alphabet}

+> Although there are an infinite number of different things that can be said, or
+> written down in a particular language, it is still possible to process and
+> understand all of them with a finite number of re-write rules.
+The name given to
+> a set of re-write rules is a **grammar**

 -   `Grammars` are defined by `Languages`
 -   `Languages` are defined by set of `Strings`
 -   `Strings` are defined by sequence of `Symbols`